Higher-order topological semimetals and nodal superconductors with an order-two crystalline symmetry: Abstract

 \section{Abstract}

-We identify four types of higher-order topological semimetals or nodal superconductors (HOTS), hosting (i) flat zero-energy ``Fermi arcs'' at crystal hinges, (ii) flat zero-energy hinge arcs coexisting with surface Dirac cones, (iii) chiral or helical hinge modes, or (iv) flat zero-energy hinge arcs connecting nodes only at finite momentum.
+Using a systematic relation between topological gapless phases in three dimensions and topological gapped phases in two dimensions, we identify four types of higher-order topological semimetals or nodal superconductors (HOTS), hosting (i) flat zero-energy ``Fermi arcs'' at crystal hinges, (ii) flat zero-energy hinge arcs coexisting with surface Dirac cones, (iii) chiral or helical hinge modes, or (iv) flat zero-energy hinge arcs connecting nodes only at finite momentum.
 Bulk-boundary correspondence relates the hinge states to the bulk topology protecting the nodal point or loop.
 We classify all HOTS for all tenfold-way classes with an order-two crystalline (anti-)symmetry, such as mirror, twofold rotation, or inversion.